 Every job has its share of BS, it's just what type of BS you want to deal with and how much of it.

 In "Backwards-Like," we witness Molly excitedly dancing in her corner office, taking in the view from her panoramic proverbial corner office, surrounded by faces that reflect her own literal color and culture.
-But little by little, she learns that the comfort of not having to code switch at her new firm comes with some minor inconveniences.
+But little by little, she learns that the comfort of not having to code-switch at her new firm comes with some minor inconveniences.

 Her office doubles as storage for her files (with no offsite option like her last firm).
 The new firm also uses a courier service several times a day to get documents signed instead of going digital and she has to log her billable hours by hand.
 What in the hot dog stand hell does this black firm have going on exactly?
 Of course, she responds to all of the inconveniences with, "At my last firm…" But the girls quickly remind her that she has to choose a struggle: Being paid less than your Caucasian counterparts but having the convenience to sign documents online vs. Being surrounded by people with whom the respect is mutual even if it means you have to store some filing bins beneath your desk.

-I'm not exactly cashing in the coins as an attorney, but as I progress through the world of public health nonprofits in Philadelphia, I've recently found myself sounding a lot like Molly in the position I've been in as sexual health specialist for the past two years.
+I'm not exactly cashing in the coins as an attorney, but as I progress through the world of public health nonprofits in Philadelphia, I've recently found myself sounding a lot like Molly in the position I've been in as a sexual health specialist for the past two years.
 It hasn't been the most glamorous job.
 I've been getting paid significantly less than I was in my previous position as a Communications and Outreach Coordinator.
 With the transition from working in a small staff of 15 to a larger staff of about 50, I was hopeful that there would be some considerable upgrades from my last employer.
 An actual HR department and not just a controller who worked one day a week seemingly phoning in with actual details about my benefits package.
 In the past year or so, I was reminded by my own sound advice: Same old s**t, just a different day in a bigger office with more personalities to juggle.

 I had to catch myself before I began romanticizing a position that I fell out of love with at least a whole year before I was laid off.
 As much as I like to romanticize the past and compare all of the shortcomings of my current position to the past, the point is that my new employer is signing my paycheck.
 Does it mean I'll have to settle for a place that isn't for me for the rest of my life?
 No, but reminiscing about the glory days at a place that could no longer afford to pay me (and that as I understand has completely eliminated the position since then) wasn't exactly helping me grow into a better professional.
 I started to think about my career like I thought about my romantic relationships.